Gas mark: Formulae

-It is usual to round the results of such calculations to a round number of degrees Celsius.

-Note that tables of temperature equivalents for kitchen use usually offer Celsius values rounded to the nearest 10 degrees, with steps of either 10 or 20 degrees between Gas Marks.
+Note that tables of temperature equivalents for kitchen use conventionally round Celsius values to the nearest 10 degrees, with steps of either 10 or 20 degrees between Gas Marks.

+Conversion table

+In practice, of course, a conversion table is used instead of the above formulae.
+The numbers in the conversion table below represent values that would actually be given in a recipe or set on a stove.

 Other cooking temperature scales

+France: Thermostat

-French ovens and recipes often use a scale based on the Fahrenheit scale, which itself has never been used in France: "Thermostat" (abbreviated "Th"), where Thermostat 1 equals 100 °F for conventional ovens, increasing by 50 °F for each whole number along the scale.
+French ovens and recipes use a scale called the "Thermostat" (abbreviated "Th") that is based on the Celsius scale.
+Thermostat 1 equals 30 °C for conventional ovens, increasing by 30 °C for each whole number along the scale.

+Germany: Stufe

 In Germany, "Stufe" (the German word for "step") is used for gas cooking temperatures.
 Gas ovens are commonly marked in steps from 1 to 8, corresponding to: